 So far in this course, you have learned how to use both partitioning and clusters to optimize the physical retrieval of data in your Oracle database from disk.

-Index-organized tables are a feature introduced with Oracle8, and these database structures can to improve performance when used with appropriate types of data.
+is a feature that was introduced with Oracle8, and these database structures can improve performance when used with appropriate types of data.

 In this module, you will not only learn about index-organized tables, but you learn to:

 - Explain how index-organized tables differ from normal tables

 - Know when to use an index-organized table